robin-rpr/calos/doc/clearly-image.rst

 De-duplication and garbage collection
 -------------------------------------

-Charliecloud’s build cache takes advantage of Git’s file de-duplication features.
+Clearly’s build cache takes advantage of Git’s file de-duplication features.
 This operates across the entire build cache, i.e., files are de-duplicated no matter where in the cache they are found or the relationship between their container images.
 Files are de-duplicated at different times